-Whether this is your first brush with the law or fifth, facing criminal charges can be a terrifying experience.
+Whether this is your first brush with the law or your fifth, facing criminal charges can be a terrifying experience.

 Court-Appointed Lawyer vs. Retained Criminal Defense Attorney